StephanosPSteer/Aubrushli2/README.md

 # Aubrushli2
 Version2 with killer feature Shot list Generator

-Whole new codebase and extensive and innovative change to shotlists that mean instead of manually trawling a fountain document to mark shots Aubrushli 2 will give user defined (by default very extensive) coverage to ALL!!!
+Whole new codebase and extensive and innovative change to shotlists that mean instead of manually trawling a fountain document to mark shots,

+# Aubrushli 2 will give user defined (by default very extensive) coverage to ALL!!!
 Scenes within a script.

-I include the BigFish fountain document from [Fountain.io[(https://fountain.io/) and running Aubrushli 2 against that creates 190 shotlists taken from the scenes in the script and covering all actions with multiple shots!!!!
+I include the BigFish fountain document from [Fountain.io[(https://fountain.io/)

+and running Aubrushli 2 against that creates 190 shotlists taken from the scenes in the script and covering all actions with multiple shots!!!!

 Here is an example of what A shotlist looks like in the new version.